The History & Heritage of

 MCHS Membership & Newsletter

 Discounts on merchandise purchased from the MCHS store are but one of the many goodies for members of MCHS.
-In fact, we have a preview of one of the new features available right now: our redesigned newsletter, the Quarterly Review.
+Here is a preview of the newsletter members receive, the Quarterly Review.
 Download a copy (PDF file – opens with the free Adobe Reader software) and see what members will be receiving beginning in the new year.
-Plus, you will get advance notice (and input) on our 2020 presentation series, opportunities to volunteer to help preserve our history, and access to online resources to research topics and genealogy in our office located in the Historic Mitchell County Courthouse.
+Plus, you will get advance notice (and input) on our presentation series, opportunities to volunteer to help preserve our history, and access to online resources to research topics and genealogy in our office located in the Historic Mitchell County Courthouse.

 Not a member?
 Join today!

 Watch The Presentation: